"

 Groove Weld Symbols

-Flare bevel: Two parallel dotted lines run horizontal.
-About ⅓ of the way from the left of the top horizontal line is a perpendicular straight line.
-About ⅓ of the way from the right edge of the horizontal line an arced line curves to the right.
-These lines are repeated, pointed down, on the lower perpendicular horizontal line.
+Flare Bevel: About one-third of the way from the left of the top horizontal line is a perpendicular straight line and about one-third of the way from the right edge of the line an arched line curves to the right.
+These lines are repeated, pointed down, on the bottom horizontal line.

-Plug or slot: Two parallel dotted lines run horizontal.
-A rectangle, taking up all but the very edges of the horizontal line is centered on the line.
+Plug or Slot: Two parallel dotted lines run horizontally.
+A rectangle is centered on all but the very edges of the top line.
 The same drawing is repeated on the lower horizontal line, except the rectangle faces downward instead of up.

-Seam: Three parallel horizontal lines are pictured.
-A perfect circle is centered sitting on top of the top horizontal line.
-The circle is bisected at the top and bottom edges by solid horizontal lines.
-On the second horizontal line a circle is bisected by the line as well as two solid horizontal lines.
-In the third horizontal line, the circle appears below the line, but it is still touching the line.
-The third circle is also bisected at the top and bottom by two straight horizontal lines.
+Seam: Three parallel and dotted lines run horizontally.
+A perfect circle is centered sitting on top of the top-most horizontal line, and the circle is bisected at the top and bottom edges by short, solid horizontal lines.
+On the second dotted line another circle, bisected at the top and bottom edges by short, solid horizontal lines, appears but is bisected by the line.
+In the bottom horizontal line, the circle appears below the line, but it is still touching it.
+The third circle is also bisected at the top and bottom by two short, solid horizontal lines.

-Back or backing: Two parallel dotted lines run horizontal.
+Back or Backing: Two parallel dotted lines run horizontally.
 On the top line, an edge of a circle points downward.
-On the bottom horizontal line an edge of a circle points upwards.
+On the bottom line an edge of a circle points upwards.

-Surfacing: One horizontal line is presented.
-Two half circles are attached to the line pointing down.
-The two circles meet int eh center.
+Surfacing: A single solid line runs horizontally.
+Two half circles are attached to the line, both pointing down.
+The half circles touch in the center of the line.

-Flange Edge: Two parallel dotted lines run horizontal.
-About ¼ of the way from the left edge of the top line, a J-shaped line is placed.
-About ¼ of the way from the right edge of the line, a backwards J-shaped line is placed.
+Flange Edge: Two parallel dotted lines run horizontally.
+About one-quarter of the way from the left edge of the top line a small J-shaped line appears .
+About one-quarter of the way from the right edge of the top line, a backwards J-shaped line appears.
 The same lines are repeated, upside down, on the lower horizontal line.

-Flange Corner: The corner flange line is similar to the flange edge, however the left line is straight up and perpendicular to the horizontal line instead of curved.
+Flange Corner: The corner flange line is similar to the flange edge; however, rather than a J-shaped line the left line is straight and perpendicular to the horizontal dotted line while the right line is a backwards J-shaped line.
+The bottom line appears as a mirror-image reflection of the top line.

-Contour symbols are small symbols which appear directly above, or below, the weld symbol, indicating the desired contour of the weld face.
-If a contour symbol is not given then it should be assumed the weld is acceptable regardless how the weld face is contoured.
-A convex, concave, and flush contour symbol may be used.
+Contour symbols are small symbols which appear directly above or below the weld symbol, They indicate the desired contour of the weld face.
+Either a convex, concave, or flush contour symbol may be used.
 How strictly the contour of the weld must be shaped can be subject to welding code requirements.
+And if a contour symbol does not appear, then it should be assumed the weld is acceptable regardless of how the weld face is contoured.

 Image of three double V groove symbols.
 Each symbol shows contour symbols as they appear both above and below the reference line.
 The convex, concave, and flush symbols are shown from left to right.
 A convex symbol is two arched lines where the arch faces toward the weld symbol on the top and bottom.
 A convex symbol is two arched lines that face away from the weld symbol on the top and bottom.
 The flush symbol is a flat line, parallel to the reference line, that sits on top of the symbol and below it.